snare/scruffy/README.md

 ## Configuration

-Scruffy provides a `ConfigNode` class to represent a hierarchical configuration.
+Scruffy provides a `Config` class to represent a hierarchical configuration.
 This configuration might represented on disk as a JSON or YAML document.

 This class can be used standalone without Scruffy's `Environment` class.

-`ConfigNode` can be initalised with a `dict`, like this:
+`Config` can be initalised with a `dict`, like this:

-	>>> c = ConfigNode({'option1': 'value', 'option2': 'value'})
+	>>> c = Config({'option1': 'value', 'option2': 'value'})

 This object acts a lot like a Python `dict` from here on out: